Brice-KENGNI-ZANGUIM/conversion-units/Readme.md

 # conversion-units
-unified package contening collection of method to **convert values from one unit to another.** It can be a Distance, a Time, a Temperature, a Mass . . .etc
+This package provide a unified collection of method to **convert values from one unit to another.**
+Yet i start with only 4 physical size namely <strong> distance, time, mass and temperature </strong>

 ## 1. Installation